SCharlesM/SCharlesM/README.md

 - 👋 Hi, I’m @SCharlesM
-- 👀 I’m interested in learning to code....currently learning Python
+- 👀 I’m learning to code in Python
+- Keeping track of my progress using roadmap.sh and starting to work my way through some projects

+- Happy for feedback on my public projects...

 <!---
 SCharlesM/SCharlesM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.